Visual Stress Therapy

 - mood malaise and irritability from having to deal with all of the above

-Treatment of Visual Stress
+Treatment for Visual Stress

 Symptoms of Visual Stress can be alleviated by removing or reducing the triggering images and by using coloured filters to soften their effects.